betterscientificsoftware/bssw.io/Articles/Blog/ORNLSoftwareExpo.md

 It managed to bring together a diverse group of scientific software developers, software engineers, and domain scientists in a forum that encouraged discussion and collaboration.
 A wide variety of tutorials also allowed less experienced participants to enhance their skills across a broad range of topics.
 This type of event provides an excellent means of enhancing communication across the laboratory, and I'm looking forward to participating again next year!

+*More details about the ORNL Software Expo can be found on the [expo web site](https://software.ornl.gov/expo/).*

 ## LLNL Developer Day